hardbyte/python-can/doc/interfaces/slcan.rst

 For example use ``/dev/ttyUSB0@115200`` or ``COM4@9600``

 .. note:
-    An Arduino-Interface could easyly be build wit this: https://github.com/latonita/arduino-canbus-monitor
+    An Arduino-Interface could easily be build with this: https://github.com/latonita/arduino-canbus-monitor